Water Conservation Plumbing: Save Money and the Environment in 2026

 Greywater systems capture lightly used household water from showers, sinks, and washing machines, then redirect it for non-potable uses like toilet flushing and garden irrigation.
 Onsite greywater recycling can reduce potable water demand by 27% in single-family homes and 38% in multifamily homes, with some combined-conservation setups hitting 40 to 50% savings.

-Installation typically adds $500 to $3,000 depending on plumbing complexity, and annual maintenance runs $100 to $300 for filter media and UV lamp replacement.
+Most typical residential installs land in the $2,200 to $5,500 range with an average of about $4,000, according to national cost guides.
+Annual maintenance runs $100 to $300 for filter media and UV lamp replacement.
 Payback periods are roughly one to two years for basic diversion kits in high-tariff markets, and four to seven years for advanced treatment systems.
 Learn everything you need to know in our complete greywater system installation guide.

 Check Local Regulations First

 Greywater system rules vary significantly by state and municipality.
-Western states like California, Arizona, New Mexico, and Nevada tend to have the most permissive, clearly defined codes.
+Western states like California, Arizona, New Mexico, and Nevada tend to have the most permissive, clearly defined codes, and cities like Sunnyvale, CA offer rebates up to $3,000 for laundry-to-landscape hookups.
 Other states may restrict reuse to subsurface irrigation or require permits and licensed installation.
 Always check local codes before installing.

 Smart Water Monitoring Devices